SENATE PASSES RESOLUTION DECLARING NATIONAL FALLS PREVENTION AWARENESS DAY

 "Falls don't discriminate - nearly everyone has a friend or family member who has fallen," Mikulski said.
 "This is an important public health issue for seniors and their families, which is why I fought hard for legislation to make elder falls prevention a priority.
 I will continue to fight to end falls through public education, community-based falls prevention programs, and research."

-“Far too many seniors are injured each year in Connecticut as a result of falling,” said Blumenthal.
-“This is an important public health issue for families in Connecticut and across the country, and we must raise awareness about fall prevention to help vulnerable seniors avoid injury.
-I look forward to continuing to work with my colleagues on both sides of the aisle to raise awareness and reduce these tragic injuries.”
+"Raising awareness about fall prevention can help prevent injury to vulnerable seniors, far too many of whom are injured each year," Blumenthal said.
+"This is an important public health issue for families in Connecticut and across the country, and I look forward to continuing to work with my colleagues on both sides of the aisle to raise awareness and reduce these tragic injuries."

-“Something as simple as ensuring older adults receive a nutritious meal through the Older Americans Act congregate and home-delivered meals programs, can reduce the likelihood of a fall and prevent a costly trip to the emergency room or a nursing home,” said Sanders.
-“Far too many older Americans suffer serious injuries and even die due to preventable falls.
-These programs make sense from both a financial and human perspective.”
+"Something as simple as ensuring older adults receive a nutritious meal through the Older Americans Act congregate and home-delivered meals programs, can reduce the likelihood of a fall and save a costly and preventable trip to the emergency room," said Sanders.
+"Far too many older Americans suffer serious injuries and even die due to preventable falls.
+These programs make sense from both a financial and human perspective."

-As a leading cause of injuries among people 65 and older, falls have a substantial impact on the lives of Americans, their families, communities and society.
-The most recent data show that in 2010, 2.3 million older adults were treated in emergency departments for injuries from falls, and that 650,000 were hospitalized.
+As a leading cause of injuries among people 65 and older, and falls have a substantial impact on the lives of Americans, their families and communities and society.
+The most recent data show that in 2009, 2.2 million older adults were treated in emergency departments for injuries from falls, and that 582,000 were hospitalized.

+On average, the Center for Disease Control (CDC) estimates that the hospitalization cost for a fall injury is $17,500.
 Most of these expenses are paid for by the federal government through Medicare reimbursements.
-According to the CDC, it is projected that if the rate of increase in falls is not slowed, annual costs under Medicare will reach $59.6 billion by 2020.
+According to the CDC, it is projected that if the rate of increase in falls is not stemmed, annual costs under Medicare will reach $54.9 billion by 2020.
 These estimates do not include other ancillary costs, such as caregiver time, reduced functional capacity or decreased quality of life.

 A number of evidence-based interventions have been designed and tested to reduce the risk of falling.
 Approaches include comprehensive clinical assessments, exercise programs to improve balance and strength, management of medications, correction of vision, and reduction of home hazards.

-This cause is backed by the National Falls Free Coalition Advocacy Work Group, including leading experts representing senior citizens, health professionals and safety experts, such as the Alzheimer’s Foundation, the American Occupational Therapy Association, the American Physical Therapy Association, National Association of Area Agencies on Aging, National Association of States United for Aging and Disabilities, National Council on Aging, RebuildingTogether, the Safe States Alliance, the Alliance for Aging Research, and the YMCA of the USA.
+The resolution voices support for organizations working to both promote awareness about falls prevention and implement programs to help reduce falls among older Americans, including the National Falls Free Coalition Advocacy Work Group, which includes the Alzheimer's Foundation, the American Occupational Therapy Association, the American Physical Therapy Association, National Association of Area Agencies on Aging, National Association of States United for Aging and Disabilities, National Council on Aging, RebuildingTogether, the State and Territorial Injury Prevention Directors Association, and other supporting organizations.